rlisle/Patriot/Photon/Plugins/Light/README.md

 ## Usage

 Include this library in any Photon sketch that needs to support a light.
 Refer to the included example sketch, or to the more complex examples in the main Patriot IoT examples directory.

-This example creates a single LED device connected to pin D7 named "blue".
+The example below creates a single LED device connected to pin D7 named "blue".
 This is the pin used by the onboard blue LED, so no additional hardware is needed.

 An additional behavior is setup to control this LED with an event named "Photon".

+Also, a switch connected to the D0 pin is used to control the LED locally.

 Since Patriot supports automatic detection by the iOS app and Alexa, either of these can be used to control the LED once this sketch is